influxdata/docs-v2/content/v2.0/reference/glossary.md

 ### tag value

-The value part of the key-value pair that makes up a tag.
+The value of a tag key-value pair.
 Tag values are strings and they store metadata.
-Tag values are indexed so queries on tag values are performant.
+Tag values are indexed so queries on tag values are processed quickly.

 Related entries: [tag]#tag), [tag key](#tag-key), [tag set](#tag-set)

 <!--### task

 ### Telegraf

-### template

-### template variable
+-->

 ### time (data type)

--->
+A data type that represents a single point in time with nanosecond precision.

 ### time series data